 Let us break down the entire process with an example:

-Creditor X has filed a civil summons (lawsuit) concerning a credit card account you have with Creditor X that you have been unable to make payments on for quite some time.
-They have sent you settlement offers, and now have hired an attorney to take you to sue you.
-You have been technically “served” when you receive the lawsuit either by mail or service by a deputy sheriff.
-When you receive a lawsuit you should also respond in the legally required manner.
-This requires that you file a legal answer with the court within 30 calendar days, in North Carolina, of being served the lawsuit.
+Creditor X has filed a civil summons (lawsuit) against you, concerning a credit card account you have with them that you have been unable to make payments on.
+They have sent you settlement offers, and have no hired an attorney to sue you.
+You have been “served” when you receive the lawsuit either by mail or service by a deputy sheriff.
+When you receive a lawsuit you should respond in the legally required manner.
+This requires that you file a legal answer with the court within 30 calendar days of being served the lawsuit.
 You must also give notice by mail to the attorney for the creditor that is suing you.
-Do not just call up the attorney for the creditor asking to work out a payment plan are to give you additional time to pay the balance.
-This is insufficient for a legal answer filed with the court.
+Do not just call up the attorney for the creditor asking to work out a payment plan or to give you additional time to pay the balance.
+This is not a sufficient answer to the court.
 (Creditors attorneys love for you to do this).
 By filing the legal answer with the court, it will buy you some time.
 Eventually a court hearing is set.
-It is up to you to attend this hearing; if you do not owe the debt in question.
+If you do not owe the debt in question, it is up to you to attend this hearing.
 This is when you would provide proof to the judge that you do not owe this debt.
-However, if you choose to not attend the hearing, your case becomes a default judgment.
+However, if you choose to not attend the hearing, a default judgment will be entered in your case.
 In other words, due to your absence, the judge automatically awards the plaintiff, Creditor X, the right to pursue the funds owed.
 This is known as a default judgment award.

-The next important piece of mail you will receive will be the motion to exempt property or designate exemptions it is also sometimes called a Notice of Right to Have Exemptions Designated.
+The next important piece of mail you will receive will be a motion to exempt property or designate exemptions.
+This is also sometimes called a Notice of Right to Have Exemptions Designated.
 This is a form that you must fill out and return to the court.
-By properly filling out this form you can exempt or protect much of the property that you own under North Carolina state law.
+By properly filling out this form you can exempt or protect some of the property that you own under North Carolina state law.

-The like most people when you receive the notice of right to have exemptions designated form and throw it in the trash.
+When most people receive the notice of right to have exemptions designated form, they throw it in the trash.
 By not legally filing this paperwork with the court, none of your property is protected.
 In theory, the Sheriff’s office could seize all your property and sell it at a Sheriff’s auction.
 Again, it is imperative you respond to this!
 You usually have 20 days to do so.
 At this point, Creditor X has a judgment against you and is looking for retribution.
 Their lawyers will request a writ of execution from the judge.
 This is when the sheriff gets involved and makes an appearance at your door step trying to collect nonexempt property from you to sell at a Sheriff’s auction.
 The sheriff can also levy or seize your bank accounts.

 The Sheriff’s at the door, what do I tell them?